 All vocal students will be expected to perform two stylistically contrasting vocal solos from standard classical repertoire, from memory and with accompaniment.

 - 17th and 18th century Italian songs

 - Video prescreenings should be submitted via SlideRoom no later than January 15th, with priority consideration given to applicants who submit materials by January 1st.
 It is highly recommended that students submit their prescreenings early in order to secure travel arrangements.

-- The Department of Music will provide an accompanist for the live
+- The School of Music will provide an accompanist for the live

 audition; applicants should provide the accompanist's sheet music.